 - Final assessments have not been determined.
 Actual assessment amounts will be available prior to the assessment hearing.

-- The assessment hearing is tentatively scheduled for a March 2023 City Council meeting.
+- The assessment hearing is scheduled for the Feb.
+22 City Council meeting.

 - Interest free payment deadline is 30 days after the assessment hearing.

 - Unpaid assessments are payable over 15 years and collected with property taxes.

 The city has been in the process of removing diseased ash trees in the boulevards throughout the neighborhood and will replace all trees that have been removed.
 If interested in the city planting a boulevard tree, please respond to the resident survey.
 The city will review all requests for boulevard trees in the neighborhood.

 - Aberdeen Curve and Braemar Lane (PDF)